BlurryFace04/LazyLights/README.md

 ![gesture](https://github.com/BlurryFace04/LazyLights/assets/64888928/75c51c72-593c-4aa5-93da-fd5937c2d71a)

+### Voice Control
+The voice control feature in LazyLights enables you to control your home appliances using voice commands given to Google Assistant.
+This feature is implemented using Sinric Pro, a service that allows you to connect your smart home devices to your favorite voice assistant.
+For this project, we have connected the LazyLights system to Google Assistant.
+The devices that you can control through voice commands include two lights (named as "front light" and "back light"), a fan, and a socket.
+With this feature in place, you can control your devices just by saying commands like "Hey Google, turn on the front light" or "Hey Google, turn off the fan".

 ### External Keyboard Control
 The external keyboard control is implemented using AutoHotkey.
 It is configured to listen for specific key presses exclusively on a designated external keyboard, which is used as a macro for controlling the appliances.
 This setup ensures that your main keyboard's functionality remains unaffected.
 Upon detecting a key press on the external keyboard, it sends a POST request with a JSON payload to the server API, triggering the control of a specific appliance.
 The server then triggers the corresponding relay in the relay circuit connected to the Raspberry Pi, which in turn controls the specific appliance.
 This feature provides a cool and unique way to manage your appliances, especially when the external keyboard is dedicated to this purpose.